 The Penn Museum invites you to unlock the human experience through literature by reading “between the lines.”
 Join us for our twist on the classic book club, featuring carefully curated books with cultural connections, moderated by Penn Museum curators and special guests.
 A new book will be featured each month, from February through April.

-Each month, Between the Lines participants will meet three times through interactive video conferencing: a kickoff, a check-in, and a concluding meeting at the end of the book.
+Each month, Between the Lines participants will meet twice through interactive video conferencing: a kickoff and a concluding meeting at the end of the book.
 Readers are encouraged to continue the conversation and chat beyond these virtual meetings in the private Between the Lines Facebook Group.
 The moderator will share additional connections to the collection, supplemental readings and videos, and guiding questions through the virtual meetings and Facebook group.

 $5 Per Book